leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

 ---

-As an exercise, try deriving the chunk-wise update rules for MambaSum, DeltaProduct, and GatedDeltaProduct.
+As an exercise, try deriving the chunk-wise update rules for MambaSum, DeltaProduct, and Gated DeltaProduct.

 ---